Architecture of Africa: Eclecticism

 European artists in the 18th century would go out to Africa and the Middle East in hopes of finding new inspiration to include in their art.
 These travels became common and changed political and cultural relations between Africa, the Middle East, and Europe.
 By the late 19th century, most buildings reflected the fashionable European eclecticism and transplanted Mediterranean, or even Northern European, styles.
 Examples of colonial towns from this era survive at Saint-Louis, Grand-Bassam, Swakopmund, Cape Town, Luanda.
 A few buildings were pre-fabricated in Europe and shipped over for erection.
 This European tradition continued well into the 20th century, with the construction of European-style manor houses, such as Shiwa Ng'andu in what is now Zambia, or the Boer homesteads in South Africa, and with many town buildings.

 Modernism

 The effect of modern architecture began to be felt in the 1920s and 1930s.
 Le Corbusier designed several never-built schemes for Algeria, including ones for Nemours and for the reconstruction of Algiers.
 Elsewhere, Steffen Ahrends was active in South Africa, and Ernst May in Nairobi and Mombasa.

+Nigeria

+Cocoa House is a 26-story high rise building and shaped as a double isosceles trapezoid and made by cocoa, timber, and rubber was built in 1932 by two Italian constructors Pietro Carlo Cappa and Vigino D'Alberto.

+Cocoa House original name was Ile Awon Agbe which it means House of Farmers in Yoruba.